 With us approaching the second quarter of 2021, Apple is expected to come up with its latest operating system the iOS 15, and the iPadOS 15 sooner.
 Talking about the iPad OS, it will be the third iteration of the operating system series for iPad, the successor to the 2020s iPadOS 14.

 Considering the name trend, the 2021s version of the iPad operating system is likely to be called iPadOS 15.
 In general, the Apple operating system comes up with similar feature updates across every device with a few extra tweaks here and there, and with the latest software incoming, many rumors, news, and prediction have already started making their way into the scene.

-Having said that, we will have a look at all the features that are expected to load up with the latest iPadOS 15.
+Having said that, we will have a look at all the wishlist for features that are expected to load up with the latest iPadOS 15.